-The pandemic hit, and without a leader, we are facing high deaths and economical turmoil that doesn’t need to happen.
-This has caused a shift in how we get together socially, how we work, travel, explore the world.
+The pandemic hit, and without a leader, we saw high deaths counts and the beginnings of an economical turmoil that didn’t need to happen.
+This has caused a shift in how we get together socially, how we work, travel, and explore the world.

 Then Ahmaud Arbery, Breonna Taylor, and George Floyd (plus countless others I haven’t mentioned).
-The civil uprising that started in the middle of the pandemic was the pain of years, decades, centuries, of oppression.
-This time, the world heard our and a lot joined us.
-Even so, the “leader” of this country decides it’s OK that those protesting their first amendment rights should be gassed, arrested, practically kidnapped, and thrown into a car because how dare we go against hate.
+The civil uprising that started in the middle of the pandemic was the pain of years, decades, and centuries of oppression.
+This time, the world heard us and a lot joined the fight.
+Even so, the “leader” of this country decided it’s OK that those protesting their first amendment rights should be gassed, arrested, practically kidnapped, and thrown into a car because how dare we go against hate.

-There are a lot of emotions that hit his, well for me at least.
-A lot of anger, a lot of pain.
+There are a lot of emotions that hit at once: a lot of anger, a lot of pain.
 I told myself to bend over backward to essential workers because they’re just trying to do their job and risking their lives; not only because of Corona but because people are violently upset when asked to wear a mask.

 For educators, it’s maddening to see them be treated as if they don’t matter by our government and even some parents.
 Nothing has settled down.
 Nothing seems to be looking up.
 It all seems hopeless.